Docketing and Enforcement of Foreign Judgments in New Jersey

 If a creditor obtains a judgment in one state and the judgment debtor moves or relocates assets to New Jersey, the first state’s judgment can be “docketed” or “domesticated” to be effective and enforceable in New Jersey.
 Under the provisions of NJSA 2A:49A-25 (the Uniform Enforcement of Foreign Judgments Act), the Superior Court Clerk of New Jersey must treat the foreign judgment in the same manner as a judgment of the Superior Court of New Jersey.
 The clerk issues a notice to the defendant providing 14 days during which he or she may file an objection to the judgment.
 No execution of process can occur during that 14-day period.

-Once a foreign judgment is docketed with the Superior Court of New Jersey, it becomes a lien against all real estate owned by the judgment debtor located within New Jersey.
-Additionally, once the foreign judgment has been docketed, the judgment creditor can take collection actions provided for under New Jersey law to satisfy the judgment.
-Thus, docketing a judgment from another state is an effective judgment enforcement tool if your judgment debtors or their assets are within New Jersey.
+Once you docket a foreign judgment with the Superior Court of New Jersey, it becomes a lien against all real estate owned by the judgment debtor located within New Jersey.
+Additionally, the judgment creditor can take collection actions provided for under New Jersey law to satisfy the judgment.
+Thus, docketing a judgment from another state is an effective judgment enforcement tool.
+This is especially true if your judgment debtors or their assets are within New Jersey.

 Are there any exceptions?

-Although the docketing of foreign judgments is widely available to judgment creditors of other states that have obtained judgments entitled to “full faith and credit” in the original state, it is important to note that the defendant has the right to request the Superior Court of New Jersey to stay execution of the judgment.
-A stay may be granted in instances in which the defendant demonstrates that a valid appeal of the underlying foreign judgment is pending in the court of original jurisdiction.
+The docketing of foreign judgments is widely available to judgment creditors of other states that have obtained judgments entitled to “full faith and credit” in the original state.
+However, it is important to note that the defendant has the right to request the Superior Court of New Jersey to stay execution of the judgment.
+The court may grant a stay in instances in which the defendant demonstrates that a valid appeal of the underlying foreign judgment is pending in the court of original jurisdiction.
 An experienced collections lawyer can assist you in matters where the defendant requests a stay of execution.

 How Snellings Law LLC can help